jimdoescode/jimdoescode.github.io/_posts/2016-10-14-openssl-and-androidpay.md

 Step 5
 ------

-Before we do the decryption we want to make sure that the tag value that was sent with the AndroidPay payload is valid.
+Before we do the decryption we want to make sure that the *tag* value that was sent with the AndroidPay payload is valid.
 That will indicate that this is a valid request and we are clear to decrypt it.
-The tag value should be the result of an HMAC with a SHA256 hash of the mac_key and the encrypted_message.
+The *tag* value should be the result of an HMAC with a SHA256 hash of the previously generated mac key and the *encryptedMessage*.
 We'll once again use the `EVP_MD` for the SHA256 message digest.
-Make sure the encrypted message is base 64 decoded.
+Make sure the *encryptedMessage* is base64 decoded (not shown).

 ```c
 const EVP_MD *sha256 = EVP_get_digestbynid(NID_sha256);